etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/Troubleshooting.md

          @return:
         ```

+### too many log messages are dumped when we do simulation with SALT simulator
+* find the "cout" and comment it out
+  * traffic-simulator/src/Object/TrafficSignal/TrafficSignal.cpp

 ### when class member function __funcFoo() is not called
 * be careful when you use double underscore as a start of func name
   * can not be called outside of defined class